Now available for download is a resource that gives some examples of

 .zip files can be “unzipped” on Windows and Mac computers without installing extra software.

-Go to the Weekly Program section, under the tab Programming, to find the toolkit.
+Weekly Program section, under the tab Programming, to find the toolkit.